 The ultimate guide to selling used clothes, online and offline

-Whether you have an overflowing wardrobe, buyer’s guilt over too many brand-new-with-tags pieces, or simply a stack of clothes you’ve grown out of love with, you may be wondering where to sell used clothes and how to navigate the slew of online used clothes marketplaces like a pro.
+Whether you have an overflowing wardrobe, buyer’s guilt over too many brand-new-with-tags pieces, are switching to a capsule wardrobe, or simply have a stack of clothes you’ve fallen out of love with, you may be wondering where to sell used clothes and how to navigate the slew of online used clothes marketplaces like a pro.

 Tips for selling used clothes online

 As you sort through your old clothes, look up listings for similar pre-loved pieces, whether they’ve recently sold, and the price range.
 Beyond brand and condition, consider factors like the original price, material quality, and market demand.
 This will help you decide what’s appealing to used clothing buyers, and what starting price to ask for.
 You can always upcycle, recycle, or donate clothes that won’t sell or aren’t in good enough condition.

 Think seasonally, too.
 Although there’s no harm in listings for bikinis during the winter or knitwear in summer, place the more seasonal items at the top of your profile, so shoppers scouring for on-trend, in-season pieces see those first.

 Do your clothes justice and boost chances of a sale with great photos.
 A few in front of a clutter-free background, either flay lay style or on a hanger, and one of you wearing the item works perfectly.
 Never underestimate the power of good lighting (always shoot in natural daylight if you can), and become best friends with your iron or steamer.